ivanrod/polobx/Readme.md

 # Polobx

-State manager for Polymer based in [MobX](https://github.com/mobxjs/mobx).
+State manager for Polymer based on [MobX](https://github.com/mobxjs/mobx).

-It uses [Monostate Pattern](http://wiki.c2.com/?MonostatePattern) such that any instance with the behavior will share the same state.
+Uses the [Monostate Pattern](http://wiki.c2.com/?MonostatePattern) such that any instance with the behavior will share the same state.

 Inspired by [tur-nr/polymer-redux](https://github.com/tur-nr/polymer-redux) & [flux](https://facebook.github.io/flux/).